reconhub/learn/content/post/practical-copenhagen-intro.md

         └── single.variable.analysis.v0.2.R

-You should create a folder on your computer for the project with the above structure (containing a "data", "reports", and "scripts" directory).
+You should create a folder on your computer for the project with the above structure (containing a “data”, “reports”, and “scripts” directory).
 Once you have done that you can download the following data sets and place them in the `data/` directory: